Skip to contents

 The trio information can be used to create extended families manually by first identifying parents, grandparents, great-grandparents, etc..
 From there, siblings, aunts and uncles, cousins, etc.. can also be identified.
 However, this is a tedious process and it is easy to miss family members.
 We have developed a function that can find all family member that are related of degree nn or closer that does not rely on the tedious process of identifying each family role manually.

 Below is an example data set of a family.
 It contains half-siblings, half-aunts and -uncles, as well as cousins and individuals that have married into the family.
 An example is mgm meaning maternal grandmother, hspaunt meaning paternal half-aunt, or hsmuncleW meaning maternal half-uncle’s wife.
+We construct the example dataset with tribble because it enables row-wise construction, which mirrors how trio information is typically stored and helps readability in small example datasets.

 family = tribble(